 We aren’t clear on the Huel RTD results because we haven’t been able to find any official reviews.
 It appears as if the pros outweigh the cons.
 While not so fond of the price and packaging, customers might like that it uses healthy ingredients.

-When fighting against obesity, there are a plethora of ways to attack using supplements.
-We suggest products from trusted companies and ingredients with substantial clinical testing.
+When fighting against obesity, there are a plethora of ways to attack and all are best used with a strong support system.
+We suggest products from trusted companies with substantial clinical testing.

-It’s also nice that Noom comes as a 14-day trial.
-Learn More About Noom »
+It’s also nice that Noom comes as a 14-day trial so Dietspotlight readers can try it for themselves.